aridjayarecipes/cutesrecipes.web.app/content/post/1710-easiest-way-to-make-homemade-apple-and-carrot-pickles.md

 1. Get 1 teaspoon chilli powder

-The pickling procedure typically affects the food's texture and flavor.
+The pickling procedure typically affects the food&#39;s texture and flavor.
 The resulting food is called a pickle, or, to prevent ambiguity, prefaced with pickled.
-Apple & Carrot pickle is an easy-to-make recipe which has all the crunch and spiciness.
+Apple &amp; Carrot pickle is an easy-to-make recipe which has all the crunch and spiciness.
 Tasty pickled carrots are easy to prepare and sure to please everyone, maybe even.

 <!--inarticleads2-->